 Effective Listening

-Unit Outcome: Develop appropriate techniques for adapting to various listening barriers and contexts.
+Unit Outcome: Identify appropriate techniques for managing listening barriers and adapting to diverse contexts.

 Several research studies have shown that in everyday interactions, we are only actually listening to about 50% of what we hear(and that’s on a good day!).
 That means that we aren’t listening to about half of what others are telling us!
 It’s no wonder we have miscommunications all the time.
 Hearing is easy, but listening is hard.
 Hearing involves the physical process of sound waves bouncing off the eardrum.
 Listening involves cognitive effort, assigning meaning to what is said.
 So, as someone is talking 100 miles per minute, you are probably still processing the first sentence.
 There are many reasons why we only listen to about half of what we hear.
 Physical, psychological barriers (like being upset or hungry), External noise, disagreement, etc..
 We will discuss many of these barriers in this unit.
 Being able to recognize these barriers will help you to pay closer attention to your own interactions and help you listen more effectively.